jakoss/AndroidArchitectureTemplate/README.md

 ## To be done

 - CI setup
-- Internal qa build with debugging tools for testing purposes
 - Documentation of more complex solutions
 - Testing setup and patterns!
 - Dokka setup